samedguener/terraform-provider-cf/README.md

 Information about this fork
 ---------------------------

-The [upstream repository](https://github.com/mevansam/terraform-provider-cf) was forked due to include a blue-green implementation.
+The [upstream repository](https://github.com/mevansam/terraform-provider-cf) was forked due to include a blue-green implementation and the recursive service deletion.
 The fork happened at [9c9d8b5](https://github.com/mevansam/terraform-provider-cf/commit/9c9d8b58989f81f3abeb38a4bac6fa56d067c5fc).

 Overview
 --------